dannybloe/dzVents/README.md

 }
 ```
  - Save the script and that press the switch in Domoticz.
 You can watch the log in Domoticz and it should show you that indeed it triggered your script.
+ - Assuming of course that you have configured the notify options in Domoticz.
+Otherwise you can change the lines with `domoticz.notify` to `domoticz.email(<your address>)`.

 Adapting or creating your scripts
 ----------------------------------